What is Workflow Mapping?

 What Workflow Mapping Actually Reveals

 When you map a workflow properly, with triggers, actors, and work products clearly documented, patterns emerge.
-These patterns are where the money is.
+These patterns are where your time and money are going.

 Approval delays.
-Work stops because one person has to sign off, and that person is busy, on holiday, or doesn’t even know something’s waiting for them.
+Work stops because one person has to sign off, and that person is busy, travelling, or doesn’t even know something’s waiting for them.
+(Often, that person is you.)

 Handoff black holes.
 Work disappears in the gap between Person A finishing and Person B starting.
 Nobody owns the transition, so things get lost.

 Manual data shuffling.
-Someone spends hours copying information from one system to another.
+Someone on your team spends hours copying information from one system to another.
 Work that could be automated in an afternoon.

 Knowledge silos.
 Critical processes live in one person’s head.
 If they’re unavailable, everything stops.
-If they leave, the knowledge walks out the door.
+If they leave, the knowledge walks out the door with them.

 Waiting and idle time.
 Work is ready for the next step, but there’s no trigger to start it.
 So it sits in a folder, an inbox, or a Slack channel until someone remembers to check.